MassiveNoobie/python-RSS-feeds/README.md

 Is it possible for a website to grow passively by running monolithic scripts using our free task scheduler nodejs vuejs electronjs desktop app?

-mono = monolithic to run on https://canopys.io
+single scripts to run on https://canopys.io per rss feed, best as possible
-"A monolith is a codebase composed all in one piece.
-This typically means all code in one massive codebase."

-Each rss feed is one monolith chunk of code.

-Monolith code be easy to add to serverless, right?
+protyping first, optimize later

 # notes on rss feeds in python
 the bigger the rss feed, the more difficult the html, css, and javascript, however it also makes me learn a lot about what i dislike about my code. lot of room for easy deleting content or strange implemented advertisements in future solves as i begin to learn best practices for wildcard matching removal of content.